ggerganov/llama.cpp/examples/main/README.md

 -   `-b N, --batch_size N`: Set the batch size for prompt processing (default: 512).
 This large batch size benefits users who have BLAS installed and enabled it during the build.
 If you don't have BLAS enabled ("BLAS=0"), you can use a smaller number, such as 8, to see the prompt progress as it's evaluated in some situations.

-### Session Caching
+### Prompt Caching

--   `--session FNAME`: Specify a file to load/save the session, which caches the model state after the initial prompt.
+-   `--prompt-cache FNAME`: Specify a file to cache the model state after the initial prompt.
 This can significantly speed up the startup time when you're using longer prompts.
-The session file is created during the first run and is reused in subsequent runs.
-If you change your prompt such that 75% or less of the session is reusable, the existing session file will be overwritten with a new, updated version to maintain optimal performance.
+The file is created during the first run and is reused and updated in subsequent runs.

 ### Quantization